cdap-guides/cdap-flow-guide/README.rst

 We can then deploy the application::

+  $ cdap-cli.sh load artifact target/cdap-flow-guide-<version>.jar
-  $ cdap-cli.sh deploy app target/cdap-flow-guide-<version>.jar
+  $ cdap-cli.sh create app DiskPerformanceApp cdap-flow-guide <version> user

 Next we start the flow::